MAP

 Samye

-Tibetan mythology says that the Tibetan people emerged in Tsedang.
-Also linked to the history and origin of Tibetan culture, we will visit Yungbulakang, which was first a palace of King Songtsen Gampo in the 0th century.
-VII, became a temple and then a monastery a thousand years later.
-In the same small town, we will visit the very ancient Tradruk temple.
-Its origins occur after or just before Jokhang, in Lhasa, also in the XNUMXth century.
-VII.
+Tibetan mythology says that the Tibetan people originated in Tsedang.
+Also linked to the history and origin of Tibetan culture, we will visit Yungbulakang which was first a palace of King Songtsen Gampo in the 0th century, became a temple and then a monastery a thousand years later.
+In the same small town, we will visit the very ancient Tradruk Temple.
+Its origins date back to or just before the Jokhang in Lhasa, also in the XNUMXth century.

-We now continue our journey along the Yarlung Tsangpo River.
-Our first stop will be at the important Mindroling Monastery.
+We continue our journey now along the Yarlung Tsangpo River.
+Our first stop will be at the important Monastery Mindrolling.

 Jokhang